+2 Footnote no longer applicable.

 3 Under the Acts Amendment (Public Service) Act 1987 s.
 31(1)(f) a reference in a written law to “Permanent Head” is, unless the contrary intention appears, to be construed as if it had been amended to be a reference to chief executive officer.
 This reference was changed under the Reprints Act 1984 s.
 7(5)(a).

 4 The Local Government Grants Amendment Act 1988 s.
 7 reads as follows: